NeuralMMO/neuralmmo.github.io/rst/landing.rst

    **Joseph Suarez**: Creator and lead developer of Neural MMO.

    CarperAI team for NMMO 2.0:
+    - **Kyoung Whan Choe**: Rewrite of Neural MMO game code and logging for 2.0, contributions to the RL baseline and task system
     - **David Bloomin**: Rewrite of the engine for 2.0, port and development of the RL baseline
-    - **Kyoung Whan Choe**: Rewrite of Neural MMO 2.0, co-developed the task system and curriculum baseline
     - **Hao Xiang Li**: Neural MMO 2.0 task system
-    - **Ryan Sullivan**: Integration with Syllabus for the curriculum learning baseline
+    - **Nikhil Pinnaparaju**: Co-developer of the ELM curriculum baseline
     - **Nishaanth Kanna**: Co-developer of the ELM curriculum baseline
-    - **Nikhil Pinnaparaju**: Co-developer of the ELM curriculum baseline
     - **Daniel Scott**: Co-developer of the ELM curriculum baseline
+    - **Ryan Sullivan**: Integration with Syllabus for the curriculum learning baseline
     - **Rose S. Shuman**: Technical writing for this documentation site and for the competition
+    - **Lucas de Alcântara**: Design and artwork for the 2.0 client
     - **Herbie Bradley**: Supervision of the curriculum generation baseline with OpenELM
     - **Louis Castricato**: Co-founder and team lead of Carper AI; supervisor of Carper AI development efforts

    Parametrix.ai Team.
 Competition orchestrators and creators of the 2.0 web client.
+    - **Mudou Liu**: Machine learning researcher, Parametrix.ai
     - **Kirsty You**: Product manager, Parametrix.ai
     - **Yuhao Jiang**: Machine learning researcher, Parametrix.ai
     - **Qimai Li**: Senior machine learning researcher, Paramerix.ai